 The Matlab interface consists of methods and functions to automatically create such a Python script, execute the script using S-GeMS and load the simulated/estimated results into Matlab

-One function (Section 4.7, “sgems_grid”) handles these actions allowing simulation on grids in the following manner:
+One function (the section called “sgems_grid”) handles these actions allowing simulation on grids in the following manner:

 sets up a grid or pointset where simulation or estimation is performed